bitcoin/bitcoin/doc/build-osx.md

         ./configure
         make

+3. It is recommended to build and run the unit tests:

+        make check

-3. You can also create a .dmg that contains the .app bundle (optional):
+4. You can also create a .dmg that contains the .app bundle (optional):

         make deploy